 Then, Mrs. Russell stops by twice.
 She is the first neighbor who has kept Anna company since she became agoraphobic, and Anna immediately likes her.
 However, when Anna looks across to the Russell home a few nights later and believes that she sees Mrs. Russell being murdered, Anna’s world turns upside down.

 This book reminds me of The Girl on the Train.
 While I lost myself in The Woman in the Window immediately, the last 1/3rd of the book literally kept me up.
-I stayed up past midnight to see what happened.
+Even though I usually go to bed early, I stayed up past midnight to see what happened.